SuryaPanneer/turbo-disco/topics/GettingStarted.md

 {% include includetext.md %}
 <h1>Getting Started</h1>

-Added text for pull request

-<p>This view returns information about customers of the organization and person types in Oracle Fusion Receivables.
+<p> Added text for pull request This view returns information about customers of the organization and person types in Oracle Fusion Receivables.
 This information is accessible through Receivables > Billing work area > Manage Customers.
 A record is returned for each customer identifier.</p>

 <p class="note">Note: This view returns information only about customers while the Manage Customers page may display information about all parties, such as suppliers and customer contacts.</p>